smizell/smizell-blog/content/posts/where-did-the-api-go.md

 </button>
 ```

 Notice the `server$` function.
 When you compile this code and click the button in a browser, the `console.log` will run on the server.
+There's no API to build.
 Check out the video in [this tweet](https://twitter.com/manucorporat/status/1628758078572175360).

 [Manu Mtz.-Almeida](https://twitter.com/manucorporat), author of Quik, writes about [this approach](https://www.builder.io/blog/module-extraction-the-silent-web-revolution):